chittyapps/chittychronicle/replit.md

 **ChittyID Authentication** integration provides universal identification and secure user management:

+- **Unique ID Provider**: ChittyID serves as the central unique identifier generation system for all entities
-- **Universal Identity**: ChittyID serves as the authentication system for people, places, things, and events across the entire Chitty ecosystem
+- **Universal Identity**: ChittyID handles authentication for people, places, things, and events across the entire Chitty ecosystem
 - **OAuth Flow**: OpenID Connect with ChittyID as the identity provider for all Chitty applications
 - **ChittyAuth Service**: Handles authentication flows with signature verification via ChittyChain
 - **Session Management**: PostgreSQL-backed sessions with configurable TTL